Syed Matto Shah

 Before Pakistan's independence in 1947, the village was home to Hindus, Muslims, and Sikhs.
-After independence, many members of the Hindu and Sikh communities migrated to India, while Muslim refugees from India settled in Syed Matto Shah.
+After independence, many members of the Hindu and Sikh communities from Syed Matto Shah migrated to India, while Muslim refugees from India settled in the area.
 The current population of the union council includes Muslim and Hindu communities, with tribes such as Kolhi, Sathia, Solangi, and Siddi (also known as Qambrani or Sheedi).